Secondary Thrombocytosis

 Evaluation

-Thrombocytosis, or thrombocythemia, is diagnosed with a complete blood count finding of a platelet count greater than 450,000/μl.[2]
-Additional laboratory studies may be performed to differentiate primary and secondary thrombocytosis in patients with this finding.[3]
-Because primary thrombocytosis is due to unregulated bone marrow platelet production, the following laboratory diagnostic studies may assist in determining the underlying etiology:
+Thrombocytosis, or thrombocythemia, is diagnosed through a complete blood count showing a platelet count greater than 450,000/μL.[2]
+Additional laboratory tests may be performed to differentiate between primary and secondary thrombocytosis in patients with this finding.[3]
+Because primary thrombocytosis results from unregulated platelet production in the bone marrow, the following laboratory diagnostic studies can help identify the underlying cause:

-• Iron studies (eg, serum iron and serum ferritin)[4]
+• Iron studies (eg, serum iron, total iron-binding capacity, and serum ferritin) [4]

-However, further testing, including genetic testing and a bone marrow biopsy, may be considered if laboratory studies do not indicate whether the thrombocytosis is primary or secondary.
+However, additional tests such as genetic testing and a bone marrow biopsy may be considered if laboratory studies do not clarify whether the thrombocytosis is primary or secondary.

 Treatment / Management

 Secondary thrombocytosis resolves with treatment of the underlying etiology.
-Therefore, appropriate management should be initiated once the reactive condition has been identified.[59]
-For example, the normalization of platelet counts can be achieved by iron supplementation in inflammatory bowel patients.[60][61]
+Therefore, appropriate management should be initiated once the reactive condition, the causative factor, has been identified.[60]
+For example, the normalization of platelet counts can be achieved by iron supplementation in inflammatory bowel patients.[61][62]

-Antiplatelet treatment like aspirin is usually not indicated as the risk of thrombosis is very low in secondary thrombocytosis.
-However, antithrombotic therapy can be considered for patients with platelets more than 1,000,000/μL, with thrombocytosis complications, or at risk of developing complications.[62]
-Plateletpheresis may be considered in patients with evidence of thrombosis and active bleeding.
-Though the effect is temporary, plateletpheresis helps rapidly reduce the platelet count.
+Antiplatelet treatments, such as aspirin, are generally not indicated in secondary thrombocytosis due to the very low risk of thrombosis.
+However, antithrombotic therapy may be considered for patients with platelet counts exceeding 1,000,000/μL, those experiencing complications from thrombocytosis, or those at risk of developing such complications.[63]
+Plateletpheresis may be considered for patients with evidence of thrombosis or active bleeding; although its effects are temporary, it can rapidly reduce platelet counts.

 Differential Diagnosis